Body relative direction: Nautical terminology

 Bow, stern, port, starboard, fore and aft are nautical terms that convey an impersonal relative direction in the context of the moving frame of persons aboard a ship.
 The need for impersonal terms is most clearly seen in a rowing shell where the majority of the crew face aft ("backwards"), hence the oars to their right are actually on the port side of the boat.
 Rowers eschew the terms left, right, port and starboard in favor of stroke-side and bow-side.
 The usage derives from the tradition of having the stroke (the rower closest to the stern of the boat) oar on the port side of the boat.

 Cultures without relative directions

 Most human cultures use relative directions for reference, but there are exceptions.
-Australian Aboriginal peoples like the Guugu Yimithirr, Kaiadilt and Thaayorre have no words denoting the egocentric directions in their language; instead, they exclusively refer to cardinal directions, even when describing small-scale spaces.
+Some Australian Aboriginal languages like Guugu Yimithirr, Kayardild and Kuuk Thaayorre have no words denoting the egocentric directions; instead, speakers exclusively refer to cardinal directions, even when describing small-scale spaces.
 For instance, if they wanted someone to move over on the car seat to make room, they might say "move a bit to the east".
 To tell someone where exactly they left something in their house, they might say, "I left it on the southern edge of the western table."
 Or they might warn a person to "look out for that big ant just north of your foot".
 Other peoples "from Polynesia to Mexico and from Namibia to Bali" similarly have predominantly "geographic languages".
 American Sign Language makes heavy use of geographical direction through absolute orientation.